co-DE-mon/UltraFlwr/README.md

 - [x] Inference Code for Local and Global data-sets using server model.
 - [x] Specialised version of FedHeadAvg for YOLO.
 FedHeadAvg where only the detection module is being updated.
 - [x] Propose new custom strategy in the flwr framework: Our proposal: FedHeadAvg
+- [x] Dynamically adapt entire code base to any number of clients and not rely on manually changing code base.

 ## To-Dos
-- [ ] Make better prints for server model inference.
-- [ ] Dynamically adapt entire code base to any number of clients and not rely on manually changing code base.
-[This needs discussion.
-Maybe not recommended in the longer run]
 - [ ] Develop scripts more sophisticated/adaptable data splits.